MartyIce/martyice.github.io/_posts/2016-04-29-aws-rest-wrapped.md

 Documentation / Sandbox
 -----------------------

 One of the biggest challenges with supporting an external API is teaching people how to use it, and keeping that documentation up to date.
-One benefit to Swagger is you can use <a href="http://swagger.io/swagger-ui/">Swagger UI</a>, a tool that automatically generates documentation and a sandbox from a Swagger file.
+One benefit to Swagger is you can use <a target="_blank" href="http://swagger.io/swagger-ui/">Swagger UI</a>, a tool that automatically generates documentation and a sandbox from a Swagger file.
 It is dead simple to get up and running, and the open-sourceness of it allows for tweaking generated content to your heart's content (/ˈkäntent/, /kənˈtent/).

 Here's a screenshot of the their default example.
 As you can see, it provides a high level list of all the resources available in the Swagger definition: